 Nuclear Medicine is a radiology modality that uses radiopharmaceuticals to image the body's anatomy and physiology.
 The images are obtained after an intravenous injection or an oral administration of the radioactive pharmaceutical.
 Depending on the study, the images can take 20 to 30 minutes or could take a few hours or multiple days, depending on the study.
-The radiation from the pharmaceuticals is minimal.
+The radiation from the pharmaceuticals is minimal, similar to an x-ray.